RollinCajun/Media-Conversion-Tools/README.md

 ## Overview

-The Media Conversion Tools application provides a user-friendly interface for converting videos and images, as well as removing metadata from images.
+The Media Conversion Tools application provides a user-friendly interface for converting videos to H.265 format and images to JPEG format, helping to save space on your hard drive.
 The application supports the following features:

 ### Video Conversion
 - Scans specified folders and subfolders recursively.
-- Converts all video files found to the H.265 format using the MP4 container.
+- Converts all video files found from any format to the H.265 format using the MP4 container.
 - Supports GPU encoding (NVIDIA and AMD) and CPU encoding.
 - Allows the use of HandBrakeCLI or ffmpeg for video conversion.

 ### Image Conversion & Metadata Removal
 - Scans specified folders and subfolders recursively.
 - Converts all image files to the JPEG format.
-- Adds a custom comment to the metadata of converted images.
+- Adds a custom comment to the metadata of converted images to keep track of files already converted, allowing you to stop and resume the application as needed.
+After converting all image files you can use the Remove Metadata button to clear the comment off all files.
 - Removes metadata from the "Description" section of the image files.

+## Files are sent to the recycling bin mainly for debugging purposes while creating this application to insure I didn't lose anything important.
+This part of the code could be changed to permenantly delete the files if you wish.
+Using the recylcing bin was the safest method while creating this application.
+If you decide to delete the files permenantly you can remove the Import send2trash library from the application altogether.

+## Inspiration for creating this Application
+After downloading a big OF collection, I used up too much space on my hard drive, so I needed a way to save space without deleting anything.
+By converting videos to H.265 and images to JPEG I reduced the space taken by almost one half.
+For example, a 500 MB video file can be reduced to around 200-250 MB.
+This application helped reduce over 1 TB of data to 558 GB, saving over 400 GB of storage space.
+H.265 has become extremely popular and is by far the best compressed video format that still holds extremely good details without losing much quality.

 ## Dependencies

 ### Included Dependencies
 The following dependencies are included in the `resources` folder:
-- `ffmpeg` - version 7.1 Essentials
+- `ffmpeg` - version 7.1 Essentials (You can replace these with your own from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/))
-- `ffprobe` - version 7.1 Essentials
+- `ffprobe` - version 7.1 Essentials (You can replace these with your own from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/))
-- `HandBrakeCLI` - version 1.9.0
+- `HandBrakeCLI` - version 1.9.0 (You can replace these with your own from [handbrake.fr](https://handbrake.fr/downloads2.php))

 ### Required Python Libraries
 The application requires the following Python libraries: